-- 8 Methodology used to collect activity data and calculate scope 1 and 2 emissions includes: IPIECA Petroleum industry guidelines for reporting greenhouse gas emissions, 2nd edition; Canadian Association of Petroleum Producers (CAPP) Calculating Greenhouse Gas Emissions, 2003; American Petroleum Institute (API) Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Natural Gas Industry, 2009; and respective provincial and state regulator oil and gas measurement and reporting requirements. - 9 Direct emissions from our US assets are currently calculated based on ownership as of December 31st of the reporting year in alignment with US regulatory reporting frameworks.
+- Methodology used to collect activity data and calculate scope 1 and 2 emissions includes: IPIECA Petroleum industry guidelines for reporting greenhouse gas emissions, 2nd edition; Canadian Association of Petroleum Producers (CAPP) Calculating Greenhouse Gas Emissions, 2003; American Petroleum Institute (API) Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Natural Gas Industry, 2009; and respective provincial and state regulator oil and gas measurement and reporting requirements. - Direct emissions from our US assets are currently calculated based on ownership as of December 31st of the reporting year in alignment with US regulatory reporting frameworks.
 Thus, emissions associated with any facility we acquired midyear would include emissions generated under the previous owner.
-Likewise, emissions associated with any facility sold mid-year would not be included in the inventory. - 10 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 1 emissions for 2019 were 1,552,034 tCO2e. - 11 Percentage covered under emissions-limiting regulations includes both BC and AB for 2017 and 2018.
-As of 2019, Alberta is exempt from carbon tax due to introduction of the Technology Innovation and Emissions Reduction (TIER) program. - 12 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 2 emissions for 2019 equaled 838,165.31 tCO2e. - 13 The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
-Canadian scope 1 intensity equaled 0.034. - 14 Production calculated as gross product dispositions to non-operated entities.
+Likewise, emissions associated with any facility sold mid-year would not be included in the inventory. - The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 1 emissions for 2019 were 1,552,034 tCO2e. - Percentage covered under emissions-limiting regulations includes both British Columbia and Alberta for 2017 and 2018.
+As of 2019, Alberta is exempt from carbon tax due to introduction of the Technology Innovation and Emissions Reduction (TIER) program. - The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 2 emissions for 2019 equaled 838,165.31 tCO2e. - The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 1 intensity equaled 0.034. - Production calculated as gross product dispositions to non-operated entities.

-- 15 Other combustion includes fuel and truck fleet. - 16 Other emissions only includes data for our Canadian operations (~85% of operations).
+- The portion associated with our Canadian operations has been included in the scope of 2019 assurance.
+Canadian scope 1 and 2 intensity equaled 0.053. - Other combustion includes fuel and truck fleet. - Other emissions only includes data for our Canadian operations (~85% of operations).
 We do not track US pollutants at this time.